Sharathk1999/video-call-app/README.md

 # Simple Video Call App

-# Video call App with ZEGOCLOUD Call KIT Integration
+## Video call App with ZEGOCLOUD Call KIT Integration

 ## Key Features:

-- Random Meal Display: Displays a random meal to inspire users' culinary adventures.

 - Can enter user name and call id to make the call
 - Unique user id is generated for each user